COVID-19 UPDATE – 5 January 2021:

 There is a “Meet the Team” picture board in the main reception area and a “Your Team Today Are” picture board on the entrance to the inpatient unit.

 The hospice has its own private car park.
-Please speak to a member of staff in regards to obtaining a key to unlock a parking bollard to gain access to a car park space.
-Please bear in mind that this will be down to the discretion of the staff, therefore not everyone may be allocated a space.
+Please bear in mind that these are not allocated spaces and therefore not everyone may be able to park here.
 You are able to park free of charge in the Hospital car park, please ask a member of staff for a temporary parking permit.

 You will need to log into the NHS Wi-Fi to gain access.